 Additionally, the selection committee will choose one or more alternates in case an awardee fails to attend school or does not maintain sufficient grades.
 In that event, the remainder of the scholarship funds will be awarded first to the next eligible awardee or to an alternate (lower ranking awardees will move up before an alternate is moved into an award position).
 For instance, if the second place recipient fails to retain eligibility then the third place recipient would move up to the second place recipient and the alternate would move into the third place scholarship etc. In the event that an alternate candidate is given the opportunity to receive the PGCD Scholarship, the District will review his/her application and academic standing prior to officially moving him/her into an awardee position.*

 4. Applicant should exhibit leadership and community involvement.
+PGCD will contract an independent consultant to review applicant’s financial documents and rate individuals accordingly.
 In determining the student's need for the grant, the financial condition will be studied as well as the overall situation and not strictly identified as an individual/family bordering on low income.
 Student financial obligations are to be considered as well as income.

 5. The grant is to be made payable to an accredited college or university of the student's choice to pay tuition first and then reimburse students for book expenses and fees, to the total of the grant.
 The award will be half each semester upon proof of enrollment and cumulative GPA of 2.5 criteria being met.